thorek1/MacroModelling.jl/docs/src/index.md

 `MacroModelling.jl` - fast prototyping of dynamic stochastic general equilibrium (DSGE) models

-MacroModelling currently supports dicsrete-time DSGE models and the timing of a variable reflects when the variable is decided (end of period for stock variables).
+`MacroModelling.jl` currently supports dicsrete-time DSGE models and the timing of a variable reflects when the variable is decided (end of period for stock variables).

-As of now MacroModelling can:
+As of now `MacroModelling.jl` can:
 - parse a model written with user friendly syntax (variables are followed by time indices `...[2], [1], [0], [-1], [-2]...`, or `[x]` for shocks)
 - (tries to) solve the model only knowing the model equations and parameter values (no steady state file needed)
 - calculate first, second, and third order perturbation solutions using (forward) automatic differentiation (AD)